CrackerCat/Pwny/README.md

     </a>
 </p>

-Pwny is an implementation of an advanced native-code HatSploit payload, designed for portability, embeddability and low resource utilization.
+Pwny is an implementation of an advanced native-code HatSploit payload, designed for portability, embeddability, and low resource utilization.